Almir-git-unifc/Quizz_react-js/README.md

 --------------------------------------------------------------------------------------

-This project was developed previously for  Code&Coding, found on youtube with the title """Build A Quiz App Using ReactJS in 2022 || Including Hooks"""
+This project was developed previously for  Code&Coding, found on youtube with the title """Build A Quiz App Using ReactJS in 2022 || Including Hooks"""; although there is on youtube the same app developed by other people.

-////// ==>
-However, some customizations were made, such as: zxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.  <===
+Despite that, I changed the current colors to softer colors; fixed the issue where questions would count multiple times if I kept pressing the right button; and next to the Score, I recorded the questions whose answers were correct.

 &nbsp;
 # Technologies
-In youtube's video this project was developed with javascript language using technology: React_JS
+In youtube's video this project was developed with javascript language using technology React_JS, and uuidv4.

 However, in my devepoment used:
 Msg-linter and comitzen for semantic version and Convencional Commits;  beyond the VS_Code with snippets.